elia-stellin-unipd/AstroPi-2022-23/README.md

 # Astro Pi 2022/23

+> NOTA: Questa repository è una fork dell'[originale](https://github.com/pandle/astro-pi-2022-2023), riportata su questo account per semplicità di visualizzazione.

 This repository contains the study and report of experiments with the [Astro Pi](https://github.com/raspberrypilearning/astro-pi-guide) for the [European Astro Pi Challenge 2022/23](https://astro-pi.org/), [Mission Space Lab](https://astro-pi.org/mission-space-lab/) (see [details](https://www.raspberrypi.org/blog/768-teams-entered-astro-pi-mission-space-lab-2022-23/) to know some numbers).
 It is part of the [educational repositories](https://github.com/pandle/materials) to learn how to manage a project.

 ## Study

-Before to subcribe the team, we have evaluated some experiments and the public data [described here](study/README.md).
+Before subscribing the team, we have evaluated some experiments and the public data [described here](study/README.md).

 What we have learned: